 What is clear is that there is an enormous demand for regenerative medicine strategies to address common health problems, and that both small and big players in the pharmaceutical and healthcare industries are investing in the development of new therapies.

 Yet the report’s authors heavily criticize the way that some players are profiting from patients’ often desperate medical situations.

-As part of the crackdown “to prevent unscrupulous actors from being able to deceive patients and potentially harm their health,” the FDA issued a warning to a stem cell clinic in Florida for “marketing stem cell products without FDA approval.”
+As part of the crackdown “to prevent unscrupulous actors from being able to deceive patients and potentially harm their health,” the FDA issued a

 In this particular case, stem cells from fat were isolated and given to patients intravenously or injected directly into the spinal cord for a variety of conditions, despite a complete absence of scientific or medical evidence to support this type of treatment.